 “The Kremlin loving SNP cannot be allowed to break our United Kingdom.”
 Multiple felonies here: Con Coughlin, the Telegraph’s defence editor and Churchill fan, simultaneously smearing Scotland’s elected administration, asking readers to leave their brains at home to accept only SNP’s membership vote for them not thousands of Scots, English, Italians, Polish and the like, and as is the tradition of a colonial mind, he’s pretending the UK is England.
 His shrill diatribe is normally called a first draft, the one the rest of us junk to write something better considered.

 “The SNP is playing political games with our country.”
 Theresa May, UK Prime Minister letting the world know England owns the United Kingdom.
 Unwittingly, she also implies the ‘union of equals’ she and other hypocritical Tories talk of, doesn’t exist.

-“Tell salmond Scotland have been given 200.000.000 millions today from hard working British English people, so don’t keep being a Arse.”
-John Mahoney, racist and failed grammarian, making his feelings felt on Twitter after an LBC radio interview with former First Minister, Alex Salmond, now an MP.
-Mahoney doesn’t identify what the sum is that he refers to: flue jabs, bees, a murmur of starlings; it could be anything.
-What it is not is Treasury hand-outs.
+“Tell Salmond, Scotland has been given 200.000.000 millions today from hard working British English people, so don’t keep being a Arse.” [sic] John Mahoney, racist and failed grammarian, raving on Twitter after an LBC radio interview with former First Minister, Alex Salmond.

 “Britain is a nation with the right to rule itself…faced with the contemporary resurgence of regional or tribal uprisings it’s the ancient British Isles that must hold itself together…” Melanie Philips writing her usual bilge in the Times newspaper assuming Britain is England, and Ireland not really a nation, she quite unable to throw off her colonial mentality in this ‘contemporary’ age.
 Scotland was a nation centuries before England existed.